Every once in a while, you hear about a home health remedy that’s so wacky, it has to be real. Why? Well, because nobody would believe it otherwise.

 How to remove a wart with duct tape

 The duct-tape occlusion method is very simple:

 - Cut a piece of duct tape down so that it will sit comfortably over the wart.
 Children and adults alike might enjoy the process more if you use duct tape that comes in a fun color or pattern.

 - Put a new piece of duct tape on the wart and start the process over.
-You should expect to do this process several times — usually 4-6 weeks — until the wart is completely gone.
+You should expect to do this process several times — usually, four to six weeks — until the wart is completely gone.

 You can double up!

 You can also use duct tape in concert with over-the-counter treatments like a 20%–40% salicylic acid gel, says Dr. Piliang.
 By themselves, these treatments may take weeks or months to work.
 Together, things could move faster.